 I killed the extruded engines at the back...didn't worked out.

 My Machine/Human space ratio is a bit more towards the machine side....especially the shuttle from this franchise has either tardis technology or very small engines / machinery.
 I blame the toyline for this.

 BTW I'm in no way affilited to this franchise...this is a non commercial exercise.

 Basic sketch in krita for getting a gist of what I'm actually doing

 This is what I came up with in that time, Day one was a 2 hours of sketching and some basic modeling, Day 2 was the modeling of the base structure and day 3 was for greebleing.
 One reason I was so slow doing it, is also avoiding real existing photos/material of existing kitbash...just creating what I renember / feels right.

 Still don't have the speed of my old modeling package, but its start to get better.
 As you can see I start the paneling / greeble work from backside to front.
+I want to modify / balance out the front greebles once the rest of the model is finished.
 As for the paneling I actually looked for reference on the original shuttle.

 I fed the topwing into substance painter, the rest is a stand in material

-Going back to the model after a longer time period (other stuff to do, also the trooper I making for the final result of this project) ..spaceship stuff has always a lower priority for personal stuff.
+Going back to the model after a longer time period (other stuff to do, also the trooper I making for the final result of this project) ..spaceship stuff has always a lower priority whzen doing personal stuff.

 Added some greebles to the front, the big inset at the side and the upper side.
 Got some ideas how to fit the "ears" better to the model.
 Also testing how a resin surface would look like.
 I think I will now start with the downside first, before continuing the top side. to balance out detailed and non detailed areas.